CLCStriders/striders/pages/about.md

 layout : default
 title : About
 permalink: /about
-description: About the Cheltenham Ladies College Striders Running Club
+description: About the Cheltenham Ladies College Striders Running Club, founded in 2008.

 ---

-Welcome to the CLC Striders website, we are a friendly competitive running club, based at the [CLC Health & Sports Centre]({{ site.mapUrl_CLC }}) in Cheltenham, Gloucestershire.
+Welcome to the CLC Striders website, we are a friendly competitive running club, based at the [CLC Health & Fitness Centre]({{ site.mapUrl_CLC }}) in Cheltenham, Gloucestershire.
 Open to all, we inspire and motivate our members to enjoy their running.

 We hold organised [training sessions](/training) on Mondays and Wednesdays throughout the year, and have an enthusatic and strong, men's and women's team racing on the road, track, and cross country.